 The Corporation does not have an executive committee of directors.
-The audit committee and the compensation committee of the Issuer is comprised of Brian P. Kirwin, Ian W.Telfer and Ronald K. Netolitzky.
+The audit committee and the compensation committee of the Issuer is comprised of Brian P. Kirwin, Ian W. Telfer and Robert T. McKnight.

-As at May 20, 2002, the directors and officers of the Corporation as a group, beneficially owned, directly or indirectly, or exercise control or direction over 20,098,073 common shares or 31.05% of the issued and outstanding Common Shares.
+As at May 15, 2004, the directors and officers of the Corporation as a group, beneficially owned, directly or indirectly, or exercise control or direction over 14,958,445 common shares or 8.5 percent of the issued and outstanding Common Shares.